By Russ Baker

 Please click here to donate; it’s tax deductible.
 And it packs a punch.

 Keep it civil.
 Keep it relevant.
 Keep it clear.
 Keep it short.
-Keep it intelligent.
 Identify your assertions as fact or speculation.
 No typing in ALL-CAPS.
-And please read the article in its entirety before commenting.
-Note: We reserve the right to remove any post at any time.
+Read the article in its entirety before commenting.

 Note: As a news site dedicated to serious inquiry, not a bulletin board, we reserve the right to remove any comment at any time, especially when it appears to be part of an effort to push a deceptive, unscientific, false or narrow ideological line.
 Posts that scapegoat by ethnicity, gender, religion or nationality will also be removed.